eAntillon/AdventOfCode/README.md

 # AdventOfCode
-Repository for Advent of Code challenges
+Repository for Advent of Code solutions made in Python.